 Driving groundbreaking research.
 Improving lives.

-Delivering on a bold commitment to fund global pioneers studying innovative approaches to prevention, new therapies and improved quality of life for people living with essential thrombocythemia, polycythemia vera and myelofibrosis.
+For 21 years, the MPN Research Foundation has delivered on a bold commitment to fund global pioneers studying innovative approaches to prevention, new therapies and improved quality of life for people living with essential thrombocythemia, polycythemia vera and myelofibrosis.

 Born of Necessity

 The Internet was in its infancy when we were founded in 2000.
 People diagnosed with an MPN now had a place to go to look for information.
 But there was little to learn once they got there, because meaningful research was scarce.

 We’re proud of where we started, where we are, and where we’re going.
 Our entrepreneurial attitude forced us outside the box from day one, and that continues to drive our unique impact − on MPN research, clinical treatments, biopharma drug development, and most importantly MPN patients.

 Science is an exploration that has twists and turns, some exciting developments, and sometimes disappointments.
 The answers aren’t always front and center.

 That’s why our commitment to collaboration is critically important.
 We find and fund investigators across the globe, across institutions and academic disciplines, and bring their questions and answers, successes and redirected interests to the collective MPN table.
 Then we ask what’s next and who is on board.